lucasfelz/lucasfelz.github.io/content/writeups/Forest/index.md

 | **Operation System** | Windows     |
 | IP                   | 10.129.45.7 |

+## Executive Summary

+In this write-up, I demonstrate the full compromise of the Forest machine from Hack The Box, an Active Directory environment rated as Easy.
+The attack starts with network enumeration, where an LDAP misconfiguration allows anonymous access and exposes valid domain users, enabling an AS-REP Roasting attack.
+With the recovered credentials, I gain an initial foothold in the domain and continue enumerating the environment.
+A domain misconfiguration allows the compromised account to perform a DCSync attack, leading to the extraction of domain hashes and full Domain Administrator compromise.
+This machine demonstrates how common Active Directory misconfigurations, combined with insufficient hardening, can result in a complete domain compromise.

 ## Recon

 As always, we start with recon, port scan.